wachi35676/wachi35676/README.md

 - 👀 I’m interested in coding my first big app
 - 🌱 I’m currently doing BS SE from FAST NUCES (ISL)
 - 💞️ I’m looking to learn git hub for now because i have heard its gonna be used allot in future
-- 📫 How to reach me? thorugh my email wasif35676@gmail.com. idky u would want to do tht now but yeah feel free to say hi i guess
+- 📫 How to reach me? thorugh my email wasif35676@gmail.com.

 (PS: i think its cringe using the default template but i will change it soon maybe in my next summer break)